 - Allows anonymous file sharing (works with P2P networks)

 - VLANs are used by companies to group devices that are scattered across multiple physical locations into one broadcasting domain.
 VPNs are used for secure data transmission between two offices of one company or between offices of separate companies.
 It’s also used by individuals for their private needs.

 - A VLAN is a subcategory of VPN.
-VPN is a technology offering a secure connection for data transmission over the Internet.
+VPN is a technology that creates a virtual tunnel for secure data transmission over the Internet.

-- A VLAN reduces the need for routers and expenses on their deployment.
+- A VLAN reduces the need for routers as well as expenses on router deployment.
 A VPN increases the overall efficiency of a network.

-- A VPN operates in insecure virtual environments.
-A VLAN is usually used to connect two devices when one of them can’t establish an external connection (outside of the VLAN).
+- A VPN operates in an insecure online environment.
+A VLAN is usually used to connect two devices when one of the devices can’t establish an external connection (outside of the VLAN).
 It requires special permission prior to granting access.

-Both VLAN and VPN and can be a great solution to meet your demands.
+Both VLAN and VPN may be great solutions to meet your demands.
 It all rather depends on the functionality and the level of security you want to have.
-If you are managing an organization and want to divide your existing LAN into smaller chunks for better control, a VLAN will do the thing.
-However, if you’re looking for some privacy and encryption, it’s better to use a VPN.
-If you’re a private individual, you’ll probably never deal with a VLAN, and you don’t need to.
-Just pick a VPN provider you’re comfortable with, and enjoy all those advantages a VPN service has to offer.
+If you manage an organization and want to divide your existing LAN into smaller chunks for better control, a VLAN will do the thing.
+However, if you want to ensure best possible protection to either corporate or your private data, it’s better to use a VPN.

 Photo Credit : Linksys